SDKAutoUP/azure-rest-api-specs/README.md

 ## Description

-This repository is the canonical source for REST API specifications for Microsoft Azure.
+This repository is the canonical source for REST API specifications for Microsoft Azure.x

 ## Basics
 If you're a spec author looking for information about all of of the repositories and steps in the pipeline, go to the [adx-documentation-pr](https://github.com/Azure/adx-documentation-pr) repository.
 Make sure to [join the Github Azure organization](http://aka.ms/azuregithub) to get access to that repo.